-Hyundai has been working on automated cars fairly quietly for a couple of years, having first revealed a prototype of its hybrid Ioniq line in 2016.
+Hyundai has been working on self-driving cars fairly quietly for a couple of years, having first revealed a prototype of its hybrid Ioniq line in 2016.

 Now, though, we might be seeing significantly more progress from the company, as it just announced a partnership with autonomous vehicle company Aurora.
 If all goes well, the pair will get self-driving Hyundai cars on the road by 2021.
 (Update: Volkswagen is also working with Aurora to get autonomous cars on the road by 2021)